Home Warranty Claim Approval Rates: Which Companies Approve Most Claims

 Know Your Coverage Limits in Advance

 Many homeowners are surprised to find that coverage caps fall short of actual repair costs.
-For example, if your HVAC system requires a $6,000 replacement but your plan caps HVAC coverage at $1,500, you'll be responsible for the difference.
+For example, if your HVAC system requires a $13,000 replacement but your plan caps HVAC coverage at $3,000, you'll be responsible for the difference.
 Knowing these limits ahead of time helps you decide whether to buy extended coverage or supplement with savings.
+For homeowners filing multiple claims in one year, see our breakdown of annual claim limits and aggregate caps.

 Compare Home Warranty Options in Ohio